 - malaise, or lack of energy

 People with RA are prone to episodes known as flares.
-A flare indicates that there is increased disease activity in a person’s body.
-A person may have more symptoms associated with the condition, including fever, joint swelling, and fatigue.
-During a flare-up, a rheumatoid arthritis rash is more likely to occur.
+A flare indicates that there’s increased disease activity in a person’s body.

 - numbness and tingling in the nerves, including loss of sensation in the hands and feet

 - affected blood flow to the extremities that can cause gangrene in the fingers or toes

 - systemic vasculitis that affects blood flow to the brain or heart that can result in a heart attack or stroke

 The occurrence of RV is rare, and the complications above are even rarer.
 However, it’s possible that a rash could be a indicate that something more severe may occur.
 See a doctor if you experience any symptoms of RV.

 The treatment for an RA-related rash depends on its cause and severity.
 A treatment that works well for one type of rash may be useless for another.

 Treatment usually focuses on managing pain and discomfort and preventing an infection.
 It’s also important that treatments target the underlying condition, since rashes may be a sign that your RA isn’t well controlled.